Sodiumchloridy/car-rental-app/README.md

   // Use "http://YOUR_IP_ADDRESS:5001" for physical devices
 }
 ```
+## Development

-Then import it in your files:
+To import the configurations in your files:

 ```typescript
 // Direct import